phiresky/masters-thesis/content/0_abstract.md

 observations of the world in order to make decisions?
 We focus on three different methods for aggregating observations and compare them regarding their training performance and sample efficiency.
-We introduce a policy architecture for aggregation based on bayesian conditioning and compare it to mean aggregation and attentive aggregation used in related work.
+We introduce a policy architecture for aggregation based on Bayesian conditioning and compare it to mean aggregation and attentive aggregation used in related work.
 We show the performance of the different methods on a set of cooperative tasks that can scale to a large number of agents, including tasks that have other objects in